 “Why is the crew looking at me all weird?”
-My-re asked Vomarian Fae and captain of the flying ship the Unsinkable III.
+My‑re asked Vomarian over the banging and hammering on the Unsinkable III.

 “I surely don’t know what you mean,” Vomarian replied.

-“Like that!”
-My-re exclaimed as she pointed to a Shagornan elf watching her.
+“Like that,” My‑re exclaimed.
+She pointed to a Shagornan Elf watching her.
 He had a smirk on his face.
-Despite being stranded in the middle of the Rirorni plains for the past two weeks and working constantly on repairing the ship, they all seemed giddy in mirth.
+Despite being stranded in the middle of the Rirorni plains for the past fortnight and working constantly on repairing the ship, they all seemed giddy in mirth.
 The elf quickly turned away.

 “Below deck,” Vomarian said.